 This picture is about me speaking to some of the most passionate developers that we were able to invite to our fast-paced learning event back in 2016.
 During this starter keynote for the day, I discussed a couple of important points regarding the modern-day key differences in our careers as compared to what they were just 30 or 40 years ago.

-The slide in this picture depicts three career timelines.
+The slide in the picture depicts three career timelines.

 On the top is displayed a simplified and fairly linear career flow that was typical in the past decades, a way of thinking that in many ways still dominates the minds of people born 30-50 years ago.
 It is all about getting a formal education, finding a safe and secure job, then grinding the way to the top while maybe switching employers a couple of times throughout the career.